HookturnDigital/acf-custom-database-tables-docs/Advanced Usage/Working with repeater fields.md

 ### Enabling a sub table for a repeater field

-If you would like repeater field data to be stored in a separate database table, you may use the following WordPress filter to enable a sub-table:
+If you would like repeater field data to be stored in a separate normalized database table, you may use the following WordPress filter to enable the sub-table:

 ```php
 <?php